Department of Educational Psychology, Counseling and Special Education

 Department phone number: (607) 436-3554

-Faculty: Brian Beitzel, Chair of Educational Psychology, Counseling and Special Education, Alyse Anekstein, Sara Fulmer, Nathan Gonyea, Dawn Hamlin, Nithya Iyer, Ronald La France, Daqi Li, Anuradhaa Shastri, Ying Tang, Francis Thornton
+Faculty: Daqi Li, Chair of Educational Psychology, Counseling and Special Education, Alyse Anekstein, Brian Beitzel, Dawn Hamlin, Nithya Iyer, Ronald La France, Anuradhaa Shastri, Ying Tang, Francis Thornton

 Program purposes and outcomes: The purpose of this Special Education program is to provide certified teachers with greater understanding of the needs of students with disabilities and handicapping conditions, and to master techniques to provide the most effective education program for them.
 This program will lead to the professional license for teachers already certified in Early Childhood Education as well as initial licenses in Special Education.